WisdomStoneWorshiper/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 1 - Basics C and IDEs/CubeIDE_Setup.md

 After you have installed the IDE, please follow the steps below to properly setup your **Integrated Development Environment**

-Download the code boilerplate we prepared for you from Github.
+Download the code boilerplate we prepared for you from Github [release](https://github.com/HKUST-Robotics-Team/HKUST-Robotics-Team-SW-Tutorial-2021/releases/tag/code).
 _Note that we may have some library changes from time to time.
 So always follow what the tutorial notes say._

 ### Import the project files